frelon/suse-elemental/docs/building-linux-image.md

 tools-sysext/mkosi.output/tools-1.0.x86-64.raw size is 11.0M, consumes 1.6M.
 ```

-The resulting systemd-sysext will be available in the `mkosi.output/` directory as `tools-1.0.x86-64.raw`.
+The resulting system extension will be available in the `mkosi.output/` directory as `tools-1.0.x86-64.raw`.

-This systemd-sysext can be used as an overlay during the OS installation process, following the steps in [Prepare the system extension image as an overlay](#prepare-the-system-extension-image-as-an-overlay).
+This system extension can be used as an overlay during the OS installation process, following the steps in [Prepare the system extension image as an overlay](#prepare-the-system-extension-image-as-an-overlay).

 ### Prepare the system extension image as an overlay